adithya3403/chatgpt-alexa-s2/README.md

     node index.js
     ```

-5. open your database and check!
+Everything now gets saved in the database